codefellows/code-of-conduct/README.md

 - Publication of non-harassing private communication
 - Sabotage of someone else's work or intentionally hindering someone else's performance

 We encourage everyone to participate and are committed to building a community for all.
-Although we will fail at times, we seek to treat everyone both as fairly and equally as possible.
+We seek to treat everyone both as fairly and equally as possible.
 Whenever a participant has made a mistake, we expect them to take responsibility for it.
 If someone has been harmed or offended, it is our responsibility to listen carefully and respectfully, and to do our best to right the wrong.

 ## Examples

-We don't require students to participate in formal conduct training.
-Rather, we rely on common sense and a commitment to follow these guidelines.
-To provide greater clarity, here are some examples of how this should be interpreted:
+Here are some guidelines on acceptable conduct:

 - A high-five is most welcome, as both parties are opting in.
 Avoid surprise hugs, back rubs, and general one-directional physical contact.
 - If someone solicits feedback, focus on the material.
 Do not comment on physical appearance.